Number Systems

 Recently Updated

-Can you arrange the seven counters on the grid despite their truculent behaviour?
-So far this activity has been accessed 20999 times and 129 people have earned a Transum Trophy for completing it.
+Estimation the number of sheep in the meadow (but don't count them or you will fall asleep) So far this activity has been accessed 29169 times and 707 people have earned a Transum Trophy for completing it.

 Strange But True,